Marine-Science-and-Technology-Lab/Added-Mass-Lab/README.md

 # Added-Mass-Lab
-This is a repository for an undergraduate level laboratory studying single degree of freedom added mass in a spring mass system.
+This is a repository for an undergraduate-level laboratory studying single degree of freedom added mass in a spring-mass system.